 Our calculators and tools exist to help users through the calculations we outlined above.
 By entering their monthly spending once, the calculation is carried out automatically for all cards displayed in that category.

-1. Users enters their estimated monthly spending: $400 per month on dining, $100 per month on airline purchases made directly with the airline and $1,000 on all other purchases.
+1. Users enter their estimated monthly spending: $400 per month on dining, $100 per month on airline purchases made directly with the airline and $1,000 on all other purchases.

-The numbered score on each card review is an editorially-chosen grade, on a scale from 0 to 100.
-The number is assigned at the discretion of the reviewers, and is an evaluation of the card's features.
-Generally, a score between 90 and 100 means the card is one of the best on our site.
-A score of 80 to 89 corresponds to “good.”
-A score of 70 to 79 is “average.”
-Between 50 to 69 is “poor.”
-Generally, no scores are given a mark lower than 50.
+The numbered score on each card review is an editorially-chosen grade, on a scale from 0 to 5.
+The number is assigned at the discretion of the reviewers, and is an evaluation of the product's features.
+Generally, a score between 4 and 5 means the product is one of the best on our site.
+A score of 3 to 4 corresponds to "good."
+A score of 2 to 3 is "average."
+Between 0 to 2 is "poor."

 Rewards card: The reviewers take into account the card's net rewards rate and rewards value, across several different spending profiles.
 Points are taken off for characteristics such as difficulty of reward redemption or high annual fees.
 Additional features (or lack thereof) impact the score as well.
 This includes foreign transaction fees, baggage waivers or flexibility of rewards programs.